david-ramsden/py-netexec/README.md

 ## Optional arguments:
 * `-u <username>` / `--username <username>`: The username to log in to the device with.
 If not specified uses the username of the user executing the script.
 * `-d <device type>` / `--device <device type>`: The device type of the devices in the configuration file.
 Defaults to 'cisco_nxos'.
-These are the supported Netmiko platforms.
+If the device type is '?', a list of supported platforms will be displayed.

 # Limitations
 1. The device type can only be specified as an argument and not in the configuration file (i.e. per device).